erickkawala/phx-CMS/README.md

 To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
+  * Install dependencies with `mix deps.get` (decline add assets to choose yarn)
+  * Install Node.js dependencies with `cd assets && yarn`

   * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.